 Rising Strong = Reckoning, Rumbling, & Revolution

 The Rising Strong process includes three steps: Reckoning, Rumbling, and Revolution.
 Reckoning involves walking into our story by paying attention to our emotions and getting curious about them, rather than numbing or ignoring the discomfort.
 Rumbling involves owning our story by getting clear about the stories we’ve made up about the situation, other people, and ourselves and being willing to wholeheartedly check these stories and see if we can come to more accurate versions of what happened.
 The Revolution involves writing a new more courageous ending to the story by learning from our failures and getting back out there to apply that learning.
+This is essentially a summary of what a good coaching process looks like.

 Boundaries are critical in helping us to be compassionate, minimize resentment, and be healthy.
 She describes that wholehearted people set lots of boundaries, communicate those boundaries, and hold people accountable when those boundaries are crossed.
 I started to notice that I try to be generous and giving by not setting boundaries and then feel resentment when I feel taken advantage of by others.
 This isn’t fair to me or to them.
 I also started to notice people around me who have lots of boundaries but don’t communicate them to others but then keep score and stockpile those violations for later.
 I also noticed people who have boundaries but don’t hold others accountable when they are crossed (which means you don’t really have boundaries).
 Similarly, there are those who have boundaries and then when they are crossed they use that to justify cutting people out of their lives (which isn’t accountability).
 This is one of the ways we hunker down, armor up, and protect ourselves from vulnerability, preventing ourselves from living wholeheartedly.
 It is important to know your boundaries, communicate them, and hold people accountable.